Lioç

 - "You speak Lioç" → "Do you speak Lioç?"

 The affirmative is indicated with sa' and the negative with ma'.
-It is normal to repeat the entire verb when replying to a question; although sa' and ma' do technically exist as their own yes/no words (and can even be shortened to simply s' and m' in some situations), clipping the verb off entirely is considered quite rude and makes you seem like a poor conversationalist.
+It is normal to repeat the entire verb when replying to a question; although sa' and ma' do technically exist as their own yes/no words, clipping the verb off is considered quite rude and makes you seem like a poor conversationalist.
 The repetition of phrases or verbs shows that you are listening and engaged in the conversation.

 - sa'tanéçomienn, "yes, I do speak"